jefer94/benchmarks/readme.md

 Responses

-- Median was 2
+- Median was 3ms
-- Average was 5
+- Average was 5ms
-- Min was 0
+- Min was 0ms
-- Max was 66
+- Max was 57ms
-- About 3757 requests per second
+- About 3759 requests per second

-CPU
+CPU (based in amount of cycles waited)

 - Median was 0Hz
 - Average was 0Hz